ultralytics/ultralytics/docs/en/guides/docker-quickstart.md

 ### Visualize Ultralytics' Object detection in your GNU-Linux Display Server

+???+ warning "Highly Experimental"
    The following instructions are highly experimental.
 Sharing a X11 socket with a docker container can raise security concerns, and as such this solution should be tested only in a controlled environment.
+   More information on the subject [here](http://users.stat.umn.edu/~geyer/secure.html)

 Firstly, there is the need to allow the docker container to access the X11 socket of your GNU-Linux Display Server.
 There is also the need to mount the socket in the container and have the `DISPLAY` environment variable set to point to it.